 Lack of sleep worsens mood disorders such as anxiety and depression, as well as memory loss and problem-solving skills.

 Insomnia can be detrimental to one’s health in a number of ways.
-Not only does it worsen mood disorders such as anxiety and depression, but it also causes memory loss and impairs problem-solving skills.
+Not only does it worsen mood disorders such as anxiety and depression, but it also can worsen multiple sclerosis symptoms or causes memory loss and impairs problem-solving skills.
 Inadequate sleep can even lead to weight gain and an increased risk for developing chronic diseases.

 How to improve your sleeping habits

 Insomnia is a common sleep disorder that can cause you to have difficulty falling asleep, staying asleep, or getting restful sleep.
 While there are many potential causes of insomnia, there are also many ways to improve your sleeping habits and get the rest you need.
 By making simple changes to your daily routine and bedtime rituals, you can start getting the quality sleep you deserve!